 1/ Build and maintain a brand image

 People have already realized that videos are the most effective means of communication.
 There’s no doubt about this since 80% of internet users say they would rather watch a live stream from a brand than read a blog from the same company or go through a brand’s social media posts.
 This users’ behavior urged the companies to accept video streaming broadly to communicate to their audience.
 No matter if it is live or on-demand video, they use streaming to increase exposure, create brand awareness, build authority or establish and maintain a sense of loyalty within the audience.

 There are different forms of videos that companies can stream and diverse audiences that they can talk to.
 For example, companies can offer a simple welcome video from the General Manager to the new employees.
 In addition, they can stream onboarding tutorials or live interviews with the management when facing the internal audience.
 This is particularly useful for bigger corporations where the employees cannot meet in person with the C-level management.
 At the same time, streaming live events, webinars, or podcasts could be an optimum means for reaching the external audience, potential customers, or partners.

-Although it is not exactly brand building, examples of religious worships and political movements could fit in this category.
+Although it is not exactly brand-building, examples of religious worship and political movements could fit in this category.
 They have widely accepted video streaming to reach their congregation and supporters and proliferate their ideas.
-In some cases, they use video streaming for drawing donations, which gently leads us to the next category of objectives.
+In some cases, they use video streaming to draw donations, which gently leads us to the next category of objectives.

 2/ Promote and sell products or services